ajstarks/deck/README.md

 * canvas: describe the dimensions of the drawing canvas, one per deck
 * slide: within a deck, any number of slides, specify the slide background and text colors.

-within slides an number of:
+within slides any number of:
 * text: plain, textblock, or code
 * list: plain, bullet, number
 * image: JPEG or PNG images